tomjnixon/arduino-scons-alt/README.md

 This project is designed to be:

 - Flexible.
 Custom libraries?
-Multiple builds for different boards uploaded to the correct ports in one script?
+Multiple builds for different boards uploaded to the correct ports from one script?
 No problem.
 - Easy to understand.
 No source munging.
 No automatic library detection.
 No magic.

 Installation